gcallah/work/chaps/bacon.md

 Within this consensus, such as it is, lie some interesting disagreements, the navigating of which will help to clarify the argument of this chapter.
 One important debate concerns the role of religion in Bacon's thought.
-Robert Faulker, for example, argues that's Bacon's attempt to appear pious is disingenuous, a mask over the subversive nature of his thought.
+Robert Faulker, for example, argues that Bacon's attempt to appear pious is disingenuous, a mask over the subversive nature of his thought.
 Bacon, he writes, "revises Christianity toward a universal creed of humanity that will excuse war against Christian